What Is Causal AI? Why It Matters for Decisions

 Causal AI systems follow a structured approach:

-First, relevant data is collected and the decision problemis clearly defined.
+First, relevant data is collected and the decision problem is clearly defined.

 Next, causal relationships between variables are identified and modeled.